-The Adaptive Reasons for and
+The Adaptive Reasons for and The Physiological

-Senescence in Annual Plants
+Causes of Senescence in Annual Plants

 For annual plants, yearly senescence can be explained as a way of increasing the number of progeny surviving to reproductive age and/or a way of increasing the amount of turnover and thus the rate of evolution.
 The first explanation is probably more important than the second.
 Higher numbers of viable progeny are produced by a redistribution of nutrients from the plant to the seed during senescence and several less important reasons.
 On the level of plant physiology, with many or all species, evidence and theory point to senescence as a two step process.
 The first step involves only a breakdown of RUBISCO protein and the export of resulting amino acids to the seeds.
 The second phase is a general breakdown of the cells.
 On the level of the cell, general cell breakdown is possibly produced by a decline in Calmodulin activity, caused by a decline in polyamine levels, which is in turn caused by a decline in IAA and Cytokinin in the senescing cells.

 When we think about death in living things we automatically think about death in human beings, which typically follows a period of progressive aging.
 However this appears not to be the way annual plants (plants that usually live only one year) die.
 Whole populations of these plants will die en masse at a set time of year, within the span of a few days, before bad weather has hit (Leopold 1975).
 Additionally, although aging would seem to be occurring, these species can easily be made to live much longer than they normally would by keeping them in a moonflower inducing photoperiod.
 As we shall see later this and many other pieces of evidence point to the idea that annual plants kill themselves.